kyma-project/control-plane/docs/README.md

 ```
   ├── internal                   # Internal documentation, such as investigations, proposals, and standards
   ├── kyma-environment-broker    # Documentation for the Kyma Environment Broker component
-  └── runtime-provisioner        # Documentation for the Runtime Provisioner component
+  └── provisioner                # Documentation for the Runtime Provisioner component
 ```

 ## Development